TERREMEMBER/znbase/cloud/kubernetes/design/operator_design.md

     ycqlPort: 9042                      # Optional.
 Default value "9042".
     yedisPort: 6379                     # Optional.
 Default value "6379".
     ysqlPort: 5433                      # Optional.
 Default value "5433".
     enableLoadBalancer: false           # Optional.
 Default value "false".
-Change it to true to be able to access YugabyteDB TServer UI over the internet.
+Change it to true to be able to access ZNbaseDB TServer UI over the internet.
 Value will be ignored if "tserverUIPort" is omitted.
     # Volume claim template for TServer
     podManagementPolicy: Parallel       # Optional.
 Default value "Parallel", out of valid values "Parallel" and "OrderedReady".
 If "OrderedReady" value is specified, cluster will take more time coming up.
     storage: